alaz/express-req-header-binary/README.md

 # Details

-Both Nginx locations `/no_header` and `/bin_header` proxy to the Express application's same path.
+Both Nginx locations `/no_header` and `/bin_header` proxy to the Express/Node application's same path.
 But Nginx sets a request header with binary value when called as `/bin_header`.
-Express writes nothing to the log and silently drops the connection.
+Node server writes nothing to the log and silently drops the connection.

 This is incorrect behavior, Web servers should accept any requests and reply with meaningful responses.
 This could be a security issue as well: if a load balancer sees too many dropped upstream connections, it will mark the upstream host as down.
 What if it marks all the hosts as down?
 For example, try fetching `/bin_header` and then immediately `/no_header` - you will see that Nginx still returns `502`, because it has disabled the upstream.